gr3enink-stack/Bounce-Kingdom-Ghana/DEPLOYMENT_INSTRUCTIONS.md

 4. Verify that reports and activities are working

 If you encounter any issues, check the browser console and network tab for error messages.

+## Backend Deployment Fix
+If you encounter module not found errors when deploying to Render.com, check the BACKEND_DEPLOYMENT_FIX.md file for detailed instructions on fixing import paths and repository structure issues.